How to Sue a Home Warranty Company: Small Claims Court Guide

 What evidence do I need to win a home warranty lawsuit?

 The strongest cases include a copy of your warranty contract, the written denial letter, photos of the failed item, independent contractor estimates, maintenance records, and all written communications with the company.
 A third-party inspection report from a licensed contractor is especially powerful for countering denials based on "improper maintenance" or "pre-existing condition" claims.
+You should also request the company's internal claim file, which often reveals weak reasoning behind a denial.

 How long does the small claims court process take for a home warranty dispute?